 Every new country your customers order from creates new tariff, import tax, and duty obligations, with different rates, rules, and forms.
 Customs procedures change at each international border and compliance, even in neighboring nations, can look drastically different.

 Take flip-flop sandals, for instance.
-If a flip-flop style sandal is made of leather, duty rates of 9 percent in the United States and, if we're exporting to Candada, a duty rate of 16 percent in Canada apply.
-But if you’re selling plastic or rubber flip-flops, both countries change their rate — in Canada, it goes up to 16%, but in the U.S., the product is now duty-free.
+If a flip-flop-style sandal is made of rubber, duty rates of 9 percent in the United States and, if we're exporting to Candada, a duty rate of 16 percent in Canada apply.
+But if you’re selling leather flip-flops, both countries change their rate — in Canada, it goes up to 18 percent, but in the U.S., the product is now duty free.

 #2: Passing the buck down the supply chain